Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Numerical experiments

 \section{Numerical experiments}

-This section considers numerical experiments and benchmarking of the proposed method against the current NUTS-HMC implementation in Stan (rstan version 2.21.2).
-Like Stan, the proposed methodology has been implemented as an R package (pdphmc) with main computational tasks done in C++, and relies on the Stan Math Library \citep{JSSv076i01} for automatic differentiation and probability- and linear algebra computations.
-Consequently, CPU-times are directly comparable.
-All computations in this section were carried out on a 2020 Macbook pro with a 2.6 GHz Intel Core i7 processor, under R version XXX.
-Unless otherwise noted, the default integrator tolerances $tol_{a}=tol_{r}=0.001$ are used for pdphmc.
+This section considers numerical experiments and benchmarking of the proposed method against the NUTS-HMC implementation in Stan (rstan version 2.21.2).
+Like Stan, the proposed methodology has been implemented as an R package (pdphmc) with main computational tasks done in C++, and relies, like rstan, on the Stan Math Library \citep{JSSv076i01} for automatic differentiation and probability- and linear algebra computations.

+All computations in this section were carried out on a 2020 Macbook pro with a 2.6 GHz Intel Core i7 processor, under R version 4.0.3.
+In line with the findings in Section \ref{subsec:Do-numerical-errors}, the default integrator tolerances $tol_{a}=tol_{r}=0.001$ are used for pdphmc unless otherwise noted.
 The package pdphmc, and code and data for reproducing the reported results is available at \href{https://github.com/torekleppe/PDPHMCpaperCode}{https://github.com/torekleppe/PDPHMCpaperCode}.

 In order to compare the performance of the methods, their Effective Sample Size (ESS) \citep{geyer1992} per computing time \citep[see e.g.][]{girolami_calderhead_11} is taken as the main statistic.
 Consider a sample dependent of dependent random variables $\eta_{i},\;i=1,\dots,N$, each having the same marginal distribution.
 The ESS gives the number of hypothetical iid samples (with distribution equal to that of $\eta_{1}$) required to obtain a mean estimator with the same variance as $N^{-1}\sum_{i=1}^{N}\eta_{i}$ .
 An ESS-based approach is taken also here, but in order to obtain ESSes for moments estimated by for integrated quantities (\ref{eq:integrated-trajectory}), the following approach was taken: For a given number of samples, say $N$, rewrite the left-hand side of (\ref{eq:integrated-trajectory}) as